Creating a Wheelchair-Friendly Home: A Complete Guide

 A household can find themselves in need of a wheelchair-friendly home for a variety of reasons.
 Someone may experience a fall or a household member may become disabled due to an accident, injury or illness.
 Additionally, more and more households are simply planning for aging in place where inhabitants can eventually benefit from home modifications to prolong their time in their present homes.
 Even when wheelchair use may only be for a few months, there are some steps that can be taken to make a home easier to maneuver and enjoy.
 When wheelchair use will be long-term, it may be prudent to consider permanent, physical changes in a home that can make life easier for everyone.

 Creating a wheelchair-friendly home generally involves removing barriers and making daily necessities more accessible.
 It can involve a few rooms or the entire home.
 There are some simple DIY projects that can make an immediate impact and others that may involve more extensive renovations.
+One might also consider the area they live in (if they are looking for a place to live).
+For example, if you enjoy spending time outdoors, Hermosa Beach has a number of accessible trails that may be of interest.
 This guide is designed to take a complete look at a home, interior and exterior, room by room, and area by area, to help households better understand what it takes to make a home wheelchair friendly.

 Table of Contents